Garden Collection Plant Listing

 (FYOO shah) For over 150 years, Fuchsias have been popular with gardeners around the world.
 Named after the German botanist Leonhard von Fuchs (1500-1566), the first hybridizations were dated about 1820.
 These garden favourites are perfect in hanging baskets, mixed containers and window boxes.
 Please select flower to see care instructions.

-(GAR ah) Gaura is originally a perennial but, because of its outstanding qualities, it cannot be excluded from border and balcony assortment.
+(GAR ah) Oenothera lindheimeri or Gaura lindheimeri Gaura is originally a perennial but, because of its outstanding qualities, it cannot be excluded from border and balcony assortment.
 Their pink or white flowers remind you of flying butterflies with the flowers floating over the mixed balcony boxes, containers, and borders.
-Gaura flowers non-stop from April until the end of October.
-They… Read more »
+Gaura flowers non-stop from April until the end… Read more »

-(jer RAY nee um) The most common geraniums available at garden centers actually belong to the genus Pelargonium.
+(jer RAY nee um) Pelargonium The most common geraniums available at garden centers actually belong to the genus Pelargonium.
 They are from the same plant family as the hardy perennial Geranium (Cranesbill), but Pelargoniums (pellarr GOE nee um) are tender perennials only hardy in milder climates.
-Geraniums are best planted in full sun though some varieties… Read more »
+Geraniums are best planted in full sun though some… Read more »

-(glek KOE mah) Glechoma is an aromatic, perennial (-10°F /-23°C), evergreen plant of the mint family, native to Europe but now semi common in North America.
-The interesting fan shaped foliage with scalloped edges of this creeper is fragrant.
-The flowers that bloom in the spring are funnel shaped, blue or bluish-violet to lavender in… Read more »
+(glek KOE mah) Glechoma hederacea Glechoma is an aromatic, perennial (-10°F /-23°C), evergreen plant of the mint family, native to Europe but now semi-common in North America.
+The interesting fan-shaped foliage with scalloped edges of this creeper is fragrant.
+The flowers that bloom in the spring are funnel-shaped, blue or bluish-violet to lavender in colour….
+Read more »

 HELICHRYSUM – Licorice Plant